chamaraindrajith/windows-11-drag-and-drop-to-taskbar-fix/README.md

-# windows-11-drag-and-drop-to-taskbar-fix
+#Windows 11 Drag And Drop To Taskbar Fix

-Windows 11 Drag And Drop To Taskbar Fix
+English

 In windows 11 drag and drop to taskbar feature not available.
 Here is the solution!